bendi91/ApexBootcamp_TasteTrend/README.md

 > **Note:** This is a mock Proof of Concept built as part of the Apex Lab MLOps Bootcamp program.
 The Statement of Work, client (TasteTrend LLC), and underlying review data are simulated for educational purposes.

-An AWS-native serverless RAG (Retrieval-Augmented Generation) pipeline that transforms inconsistent, multi-source restaurant review data into a queryable natural-language knowledge base — demonstrating end-to-end ETL, vector embedding, and semantic search on AWS.
+An AWS-native serverless RAG (Retrieval-Augmented Generation) pipeline that transforms inconsistent restaurant review data into a queryable natural-language knowledge base — demonstrating end-to-end ETL, vector embedding, and semantic search on AWS.

 ## What this does